bhavaygg/InSTAnT/README.md

 ```
 obj.load_preprocessed_data(data = f'data/u2os_new/data_processed.csv')
 ```
+The datafrmae is loaded in the object variable `df` and can be accesses through `ovj.df`.
 After the data has been loaded, we can now calculate the proximal gene pairs for each cell using the `run_ProximalPairs()` function.
 The following arguments are used by `run_ProximalPairs()`
   - `distance_threshold`: *(Integer)* Distance threshold at which to consider 2 genes proximal.
   - `min_genecount`: *(Integer)* Minimum number of transcripts in each cell.
   - `pval_matrix_name`: *(String)* *(Optional)* if provided saves pvalue matrix using pickle at the input path.